-According to the Manufacturing Institute, the organizer of the upcoming Manufacturing Day on Oct.
+According to the Manufacturing Institute, the organizer of Manufacturing Day on Oct.
 1, one of the most effective methods of attracting the next generation of workers is demonstrating how an industry’s products improve the world.
 For our industry, the messaging is easy.
 Among structural materials, glass is worthy of our admiration, with many properties that make it uniquely suited to enhance the beauty, design and performance of buildings.
 It benefits people; it benefits the environment.

 1. Glass improves learning, work and healing by providing daylighting and views.